Applying As an Underage Student

 Write a letter explaining, in detail, the reason for requesting permission to be admitted as an underage student.

-A. If you are planning to earn your high school diploma from your current high school, your high school counselor or designee must provide a statement indicating the recommended college class or classes and reasons for the recommendation.
+A. Your high school counselor or designee must provide a statement indicating the recommended college class or classes and reasons for the recommendation.
 If you are home schooled, have your district’s Home School Resource Office, or designated authority provide the recommendation.Students planning to earn a high school diploma from NSC must obtain a written release to attend NSC from the Student Placement Office of Seattle Public Schools (or if not within the Seattle Public Schools area, then from your high school principal).

 Make an appointment to meet:

 *Note: If you are admitted to North, it will be on a quarterly basis.
 You will be expected to make satisfactory progress in order to continue at the school as an underage student for subsequent quarters, and the Underage Student Permission form must be completed before registration each quarter.